-Your dependent child may be covered after reaching age 19 if he or she is incapable of self-support because of mental or physical disability.
+Your dependent child may continue to be covered after reaching age 26 if he or she is incapable of self-support because of mental or physical disability.
 To be eligible:

-- the disabling condition must have begun before age 19, or before age 25 if coverage was extended as a "qualifying child " or "qualifying relative"; and - the child must be incapable of self-sustaining employment and chiefly dependent on you for support and maintenance.
+- the disabling condition must have begun before age 26 - the child must have been covered by PEIA upon reaching age 26; and - the child must be incapable of self-sustaining employment and chiefly dependent on you for support and maintenance.

 To continue this coverage, contact PEIA for an application.
-You will be asked to provide documentation when the child reaches age 19 and periodically thereafter.
+You will be asked to provide documentation periodically thereafter.